Bayesian Constraints on Pre-Equilibrium Jet Quenching and Predictions for Oxygen Collisions: Results

 Our work resembles previous studies of $R_{AA}$ and $v_2$~\cite{Betz:2014cza,Noronha-Hostler:2016eow,Andres:2019eus,Andres:2022bql,Arleo:2022shs,Faraday:2024qtl, Zigic:2018smz,Zigic:2018ovr,Zigic:2019sth,Stojku:2020wkh,Zigic:2021rku,Zigic:2022xks,Karmakar:2023ity,Karmakar:2024jak,Zhao:2021vmu,Barreto:2022ulg,He:2022evt}.
 In contrast to these works, we focus on jets instead of hadrons, since jets are infrared- and collinear-safe, and have small non-perturbative corrections in vacuum~\cite{Ellis:318585,Salam:2010zt,Luisoni:2015xha,Marzani:2019hun}.
 We use state-of-the-art hydrodynamics and energy-loss formulas, including elastic energy loss as well as the effects of medium response.
 To our knowledge, this is the first model implementation of jet energy loss in the pre-equilibrium phase carried out in a physically well-motivated manner.

 We employ Bayesian inference, implemented via the \texttt{JETSCAPE/STAT} toolkit~\cite{JETSCAPE/STAT_GitHub,JETSCAPE:2021ehl,JETSCAPE:2024cqe}, to constrain the jet-medium strong coupling $g_{\rm med}$ and the initial quenching time in the pre-equilibrium phase $\tau_{\rm min}$.
 We used flat priors in the intervals $1.2\leq g_{\rm med}\leq1.7$, and $0.01\leq \tau_{\rm min}\,[{\rm fm}]\leq 0.4$.
+We do not consider the scenario when $\tau_{\min}>\tau_{\rm hyd}$ as we believe delaying quenching beyond hydrodynamics is unphysical.
 Our data points include $R^{\rm jet}_{AA}$ at LHC energies for different jet-cones and centrality selections~\cite{ATLAS:2018gwx,ALICE:2019qyj,CMS:2021vui}, as well as jet $v_2^{\rm jet}$~\cite{ATLAS:2021ktw}, up to 40-50\% centrality.
 The inference incorporates statistical and systematic uncertainties of the data, and we estimate the full correlation matrix by employing a finite correlation length of 0.2~\cite{JETSCAPE:2021ehl,Soltz:2024gkm}.
 Luminosity and centrality uncertainties are added to the systematics.
 We neglect inherent model uncertainties in the inference such as scale and nPDF uncertainties, and we will present them separately for the OO predictions.

 Figure.~\ref{fig:ParameterPosterior} shows the parameter posterior for two different scenarios.
 Fitting only $R^{\rm jet}_{AA}$ (blue) results in little constraint on $\tau_{\rm min}$.
 This is expected, as an earlier starting time can be compensated by a relatively smaller medium coupling to produce the same energy loss.
 Including $v_2^{\rm jet}$ constrains $\tau_{\rm min}\approx 0.24$ fm (red).
-This inference illustrates the role of pre-equilibrium effects in $v^{\rm jet}_2$.
+This inference illustrates the role of pre-equilibrium effects in $v^{\rm jet}_2$.\footnote{It would be interesting to include $\tau_{\rm hyd}$ in the inference, since it could affect our results.
+This would require the simultaneous tuning of the soft and hard sectors, a task that we defer to future work.}